bioinfo-arctic/FSK2053/Spring_2025/Phylogenetic_Inference.md

 ![](https://github.com/bioinfo-arctic/FSK2053/blob/main/Spring_2024/images/q2.png)

 A key feature to learn here is what forms the "ancestral trait", and which reflect "derived traits".
 These concepts are important when making a tree based on morphological characters.
-An ancestral trait is what we believe was present in the recent common ancestor of the species of interest.
-Also, if the trait is present only in the outgroup you can call it ancestral trait.
-A derived trait is a trait or character that appears somewhere on a lineage descended from recent common ancestor.
+An ancestral trait is what we believe was present in the common ancestor of the species of interest.
+Also, if the trait is present only in the outgroup you can call it an ancestral trait.
+A derived trait is a trait or character that appears somewhere on a lineage descended from a recent common ancestor.

 We will start building a tree now.
 Lampery lacks all the traits listed in the table.
 Hence we can assume that ancestors for these group of